binaryage/cljs-devtools/readme.md

 ## Enable Custom formatters in your Chrome (Canary)

-For now you must use Chrome Canary (worked in 48.0.2537.0 canary (64-bit) under Mac).
+For now you must use Chrome Canary (worked in 48.0.2551.0 canary (64-bit) under Mac).

 ##### Turn on custom formatters:

   * Open DevTools.
-  * Go to Settings: (Click the "three dots" icon in the upper right corner of DevTools > Menu > Settings [F1])
+  * Go to Settings
+      (Click the "three dots" icon in the upper right corner of DevTools > Menu > Settings [F1])
   * Check "Enable custom formatters".
   * Close DevTools.
   * Open DevTools.